hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 ```

 Same as with the vector data, when saving raster data you must add the
 ‘.tif’ file extension to the name.
-Unlike vector data, there are various
+There are various formats raster data
-formats raster data can be stored as (e.g., ASCII, ESRI Grid) but
+can be stored as (e.g., ASCII, ESRI Grid) but GeoTiffs are the most
-GeoTiffs are the most common and generally easiest to deal with in R.
+common and generally easiest to deal with in R.

 ### 3.2 .RData Files